 Before roasting your first batch of coffee it's important to orient yourself with proper safety procedures.
-Treat your roaster the same as you would a cook top range.
-During the roast your roast hopper viewing ports gets as hot as any pot on your stove.
+Treat your roaster the same as you would a cook top range oven.
+During the roast your roast chamber viewing ports get as hot as any pot on your stove.
 The air that roasts your coffee reaches temperatures over 500° degrees F.